amirhdm2/check-wallet-balance-eth-in-excel-file/README.md

-this is just a side project
+this is just a side project.